 Hey, remember our laundry room renovation?
+(Update: It’s finished!)
 Yeah, you know – that project we started about a gazillion months ago, shortly after the dining room makeover.
 (Update: it’s also finished!)

 Well, both projects are still “ongoing,” though the dining room reveal is very close, I promise!
 The laundry room reveal is a little farther off, mainly because I still have to build the cabinets, and building cabinets is about as much fun as swimming with fire ants.

 Maybe less so.